What is a Conclusion?

 So far, we’ve discussed some conclusion writing strategies by discussing things a good conclusion should do.
-Now, it’s time to look at some of the things a conclusion shouldn’t do.
+Now, it’s time to look at some things a conclusion shouldn’t do.

 The following list contains some of the most common mistakes students must avoid making in their conclusions.
 This list can help students troubleshoot their conclusions when they get stuck or run into problems.

 1. Uses a Vague Thesis Statement

 If the student struggles to make a powerful impact in their conclusion, it may be because their thesis statement is too vague.

 If this is the case, they messed up long ago.